"There is no greater agony than bearing an untold story inside you"- Maya Angelou

-After several years working at UW Madison in student services, I shifted to a career in community non-profit.
+After several years working in higher education, I shifted to a career in community non-profit.
 My experience has afforded me the opportunity to plan and implement direct service programs for teens, adults, and families including, parent support groups, counseling for runaway & homeless youth, and facilitating restorative justice circles.
+I've found that mental health has been the consistent thread throughout my professional work experience.

 In 2017, I opened LL Therapy Solutions LLC, a private practice for mental wellness that is dedicated to honoring the culture and providing a safe space that empowers individuals to heal.
-As an LMFT, I am trained as a systemic therapist, which means I can look at an individual, couple, or family and take into consideration each part of their being and how it impacts who they are in present day and who they want to be.
+As an LMFT, I am trained as a systemic therapist, which means that while I work with individuals, couples and families, I also have extensive training working with, and thinking about, problems in the context of our relationships.
+After all, we are shaped by where we come from and that informs so much of what we do in relationships with others (i.e. family members, friends, co-workers, partners, etc).

-My speciality is helping clients experiencing the effects of post traumatic stress disorder (PTSD), including depression, anxiety/panic, childhood trauma/abuse, low self-esteem, attachment challenges, and Black mental health.
+My speciality is helping clients experiencing the effects PTSD, including depression, anxiety/panic, childhood trauma, low self-esteem, attachment challenges, and Black mental health.

 My Approach

-My therapeutic approach is a blend of Cognitive Behavioral (CBT), Client-Centered, Internal Family Systems (IFS), and Narrative Therapy.
-I am passionate about helping my clients heal from past traumas, life experiences, and other patterns that interfere with their ability to form deep healthy relationships.
+My therapeutic approach is a blend of Cognitive Behavioral, Client-Centered, Internal Family Systems, and Narrative Therapy.
+I am passionate about helping my clients heal from past traumas, lived experiences, and other challenges that may interfere with their ability to form deep healthy relationships.

 I work to provide a safe and confidential space for you to speak openly about your challenges, to find clarity, and gain insight to make informed choices for a healthy future.
 I believe in the art of storytelling (everyone has a story) and recreating narratives that may be stifling growth in certain areas of your life.